basp/aki/README.md

 Aki
 ===
 This is a port of LambdaMOO to Go.
-Some basic stuff is working, lots of trial and error and trying again.
-Code is somewhat is flux.
+VM can do ADD and FORK, that's it basically.